Cobase/cobase/README.md

 This time type ROLE_ADMIN to remove that role from this specific username.

+# Twitter Integration

+Cobase features an elegant way to keep you updated on the group related news by allowing groups to have multiple Twitter hash tags.
+When particular group is viewed, latest tweets from that group are displayed on screen.

+In order to enable Twitter feeds on group pages, Twitter API needs to be enabled in app/config/parameters.yml file by providing your Twitter API key credentials.

 #Testing

 We strongly encourage you to practice test driven development and write those